sheetanshuprasad/sheetanshuprasad.github.io/content/posts/how-mix-engineers-get-clients.md

 The good news is that there are proven ways to attract clients, even if you are just starting out.

+If you're completely new to freelancing, your first priority should be learning [how to get your first mixing client](/posts/how-to-get-your-first-mixing-client/).
+Once you have your first project, attracting future clients becomes much easier.

 ## Why Great Mix Engineers Still Struggle

 Many talented engineers assume that great mixes automatically attract work.